hggnomm/mini-trello-app/README.md

 A beautiful, modern, full-stack monorepo starter configuration for a **Mini Trello App** using **React (Vite)** on the frontend and **Node.js (Express & TypeScript)** on the backend.

+This project was developed by me, including the overall system architecture, application design, implementation, and code formatting conventions.
+AI tools were used **only as a supporting resource** for research, learning, brainstorming, and validating technical concepts during development.
+All core development decisions, source code structure, and implementation were created and reviewed by me.

 ## 🚀 Features

 - **React + TypeScript**: Clean type-safe interactive interface.